 So if your specific requirements don't rule out using Linux, read on about things to consider and resources to help making a choice.

-According to estimates of the Linux Counter there are currently about 60 million people worldwide who run Linux on one or more machines.
+According to estimates of the Linux Counter there are currently more than 70 million people worldwide who run Linux on one or more machines.
 Thus, chances that you know a Linux user are not too bad.

 In my experience people who use Linux do it deliberately, are passionate about it and generally tech savvy, so don't hesitate to ask them for help on choosing the most suitable distro for you.
 Make sure you know what you want and need before though.